viktorfrom/rtic_f4xx_nucleo/README.md

 - `examples/rtt_timing.rs`

-  Here you will learn about cycle accurate timing measurements.
+  Here you will learn about cycle accurate timing measurements:

   - Using instrumentation code (which introduces bloat and overhead).

   - Non intrusive measurements using the on-chip debug unit and `gdb`.

-  - Code generation optimization
+  - Code generation optimization.

   - Code inspection, `objdump`, debugging and interactive `disassemble`.

   - Code trimming, RTIC is "A Zero-Cost Abstraction for Memory Safe Concurrency".

+- `examples/timing_task.rs`

+  Here you learn about the Nested Vector Interrupt Controller:

+  - Tasks are bound to interrupt vectors.

+  - Tasks can be pended either by code or by the environment (e.g. on arrival of serial data).

+  - The `bkpt` can be inserted in the code to trigger a breakpoint (useful to timing measurements).

+  - RTIC has zero-cost task dispatch overhead (well 2-clock cycles but will be fixed to zero).